cedar-policy/rfcs/text/0020-unique-record-keys.md

 That's a significant drawback not to be taken lightly.
 In this case, it's mitigated somewhat by the fact that we're turning previously-valid policies into errors, not changing them into a silently different behavior.
 It's also mitigated by the fact that most Cedar users are probably (citation needed) not writing policies in the class that will have a behavior change -- i.e., policies with duplicate keys in record literals.
+And finally, it's mitigated by the fact that Cedar's current behavior on duplicate keys was not documented in the public docs (e.g., in [this section](https://docs.cedarpolicy.com/syntax-datatypes.html#record)), so if any policies are relying on this behavior, it's probably by accident.

 ## Alternatives